Ugochukwuodinaka/Food-App-Business-Analysis/README.md

     - Was used to:
         1. Extract,
         2. Clean,
-        3. Transform, and
-        4. Load all the datasets for this analysis.
+        3. and Transform the datasets for this analysis.

 2. Power BI (Was used to create reports and dashboard for this analysis)
     - The following Power BI Features were incorporated: